-The European Commission (EC) plays a great role in the provision of humanitarian aid as a form of solidarity towards people in countries outside the European Union (EU).
-In the awake of catastrophes caused by natural events such as earthquakes, typhoons and floods or in response to conflicts, the EC Humanitarian Aid Department (ECHO) provides relief assistance to the affected population, irrespective of their nationality, religion, gender or ethnic origin.
+The European Commission plays a great role in the provision of humanitarian aid as a form of solidarity towards people in countries outside the European Union (EU).
+In the awake of catastrophes caused by natural events such as earthquakes, typhoons and floods or in response to conflicts, the EC Humanitarian Aid and Civil Protection Department (ECHO) provides emergency relief assistance to the affected population, irrespective of their nationality, religion, gender or ethnic origin.

 Recent ECHO Assistance

 In October 2010 a tsunami in Mentawai off-Sumatra and the volcanic eruption of Mount Merapi in Java caused more than 600 deaths and displaced hundreds of thousands.
 The European Commission through ECHO, immediately provided €1.5 million in emergency assistance to the people affected by the two natural disasters.
 The main implementing partners included Arbeiter Samariter Bund (ASB), CARE, Mercy Corps, Telecom Sans Frontieres and International Organization for Migration (IOM).
 These projects have all been successfully completed.

 In 2009, the European Commission also released €4.5 million for humanitarian assistance to the survivors of two devastating earthquakes, one in West Sumatra and the other in West Java.
 This was in response to the urgent needs for emergency and transitional shelter, non-food items, water and sanitation, logistics including transport, as well as coordination of the international humanitarian relief.
 These programmes provided assistance to an estimated 2 million people in the worst affected areas hit by the Sumatra earthquake.